cmgerber/Nuclear_Forensics_Analysis/Regression_Analysis/README.md

 4. The program will then ask you what ratio you would like to use as the base ratio.
 This means that the program will use that ratio for the X-axis for all of your comparisons and graphs.

-5. The program will then run the analysis, print a dictionary of the reactor ratio combinations and their corresponding distance to the unknown sample, and save an image of each graph in the current directory.
+5. The program will then run the analysis, write an excel file containing the reactor enirichment ratio combinations and their corresponding distance to the unknown sample along with a sheet of the closest reactor enirichment ratio regression curves, and saves an image of each graph in the current directory.